Dracks/knestjs/readme.md

 The following list is the main points I will like to address to consider the library in version 1

 * [x] creation and deletion of indexes
+  * [ ] Use change the property to the column name of indexes
 * [ ] tools to access the models directly (Extra package using objection?)
 * [ ] Keep the ordering of the fields on modifications (Adding the after in the alter table)
 * [ ] Add the option to generate the migrations in typescript